alexstedman/PersonalProjects/Fundsmith_Equity_Project/README.md

 ## Conclusion

 Thanks for reading this far.
 In conclusion, the linear regression failed to align the coefficients with the actual weights of the stocks in the fund.
-Taking the 39 stocks that aligned most woth the predicted coefficients resulted in an r2 score of 13%.
+Taking the 39 stocks that aligned most with the predicted coefficients resulted in an r2 score of 13%.
 Facebook's Prophet model could not predict the drop in the market caused by Coronavirus, but it did manage to predict the price once it had recovered.
 This may be coincidental.